novusengine/NovusCore/Installing.md

 2. Copy the 4 exe files that you built in part 2 from the *build folder* (Should be inside of where you put the sourcecode)
 3. Copy the Configuration Templates from *Resources/Configuration Templates* to the server folder you created.
 4. Edit *database_configuration.json* and put in the IP, Username & password for your MySQL database in each field.
-5. Go to where you installed the MySQL connector and *lib* folder.
+5. Go to where you installed the MySQL connector and into *lib* folder.
 From there copy *libmysql.dll* into your server folder.
 6. Go to where you installed OpenSSL and copy *libeay32.dll* to your server folder.

-And those are the last preparations needed to be done.
+7. Copy the map data created in *Part 4* into a new folder inside of your server folder called *maps*

+***TODO Image showing final server folder***

+Now everything is ready for the last step...

 ## Part 6 Starting the Server
 Some useful information to know before starting the server(s):